aalfee/WordGuess/README.md

 * `StringNode.java`: Defines a node for the linked list, containing a string value and a reference to the next node.

+* 'TimerJFrame.java': Creates threads for a countdown from the start of the game, once the countdown is finished the game exits.

 ## How to Run
 - Open the project in your Java IDE.
 - Run the `Main` class, which initiates the GUI for the Word Guessing Game.